Saturday, July 26, 2025

 There are two of Fox Interactive's Simpsons games developed by Radical that were released on 6th generation consoles.
 But what's so special about them?
 Why we desired them to be in PlayStation Plus Premium and Nintendo Switch Online's GameCube Classics catalog?
 Let's jump right in and talk about it.

 As we all know, the Simpsons has been a longest running animated comedy known for its direction of yellow skin on white characters, humor and their life in Springfield.
 There are a lot of Springfields in the US, but the one in the Simpsons is fictional.
-What I like about the Simpsons is that it has unhinged and crazy moments.
 Over the years, the Simpsons became a franchise to extend beyond the TV show realm to have a movie, toys, LEGO sets and video games.
 You see, I have been looking up for information talking about why I was so excited to revisit my old games I played during my childhood, but there is something that caught my interest, so let's take a dive into the post.

 Fox Interactive had brought on Radical Entertainment, and was impressed by their first game based on one of Fox's franchises, Independence Day.
 Now, Radical wanted to make a game that catered to the audience among Simpsons fans.
 This is when they brought on EA to make a driving game based on the show.
 When the developers made a game that only involved driving and picking up and dropping off passengers, they have confirmed a name for it, the Simpsons Road Rage.